 For the past decade as MedEdits COO, he has played a pivotal role in connecting pre-medical, medical students and residents and their families with advisors and resources that has helped hundreds of prospective physicians launch their careers.
 He has also worked with organizations such as New York Academy of Medicine (NYAM), AMSA, and others to extend MedEdits’ reach.

 MedEdits faculty at the Professor level are the most experienced medical educators and private advisors in the industry.
 With a minimum of ten years of medical admissions, teaching, and advising experience at some of the most prestigious medical institutions in the United States, they have all served as leaders in admissions, medical education, clinical teaching, or curriculum design.

-MedEdits faculty at the Assistant Professor level have a minimum of one year of medical admissions/advising experience at some of the most selective medical schools and residencies in the United States.
-Because our Assistant Professors are currently affiliated with academic institutions and many are still in residency, we do not list their names or biographies.
+All MedEdits faculty at the Assistant Professor level are physicians with medical school admissions/advising or residency committee experience at some of the most selective medical schools and residencies in the United States.
+They are all published authors with exceptional experience and accomplishments in academic medicine.

 Laurie – Professor

 Laurie has worked in various aspects of medical education for her entire career.
 With a background in counseling psychology, she worked in the medical education departments at Feinberg/Northwestern School of Medicine, University of California at San Francisco School of Medicine, and The Mount Sinai School of Medicine.
 She was a faculty member at Mount Sinai and promoted to an Assistant Dean of Student Affairs.
 In this role she served as the primary academic and professional/career advisor to medical students to address all academic issues affecting students including academic advising, counseling, mentoring, and test-taking skills and strategies.
 She was also in charge of preparing all fourth year Mount Sinai medical students for the residency admissions process.
 Laurie also served key roles on the medical school admissions committees at Feinberg/Northwestern and Mount Sinai.